 Like some dark, evil, starving scavenger Satan fed greedily on the human suffering of tears, snubs, wails and hopelessness of hundreds of thousands of destitute widows and orphans and the broken hearts of lonely, grief stricken, weeping mothers, fathers, grandparents, siblings, aunts, uncles and cousins.

 Abram loved to take the somewhat short walk to the top of the ridgeline that rose up just to the east of his house near the eastern border of his land.
 On a clear day he could look west and see the Mediterranean Sea and it was beautiful.
-Abram didn't know there would be a book written that was called the Holy Bible.
+Abram did not know there would be a book written that was called the Holy Bible.
 (Num.
 34:6-7; Josh.
 1:4, 9:1, & 15:47 and Ezek.
-47:10-15) He didn't know this body of water would be called the Great Sea.
+47:10-15) He did not know this body of water would be called the Great Sea.
 (1Ki.
 5:9) He didn't know it would sometimes be simply called the sea.

 It was a beautiful land but Abram was sad for his brother's son, Lot, and his thoughts took a morbid turn; "I love that boy so much (Gen. 14:14) he has become my brother.
 I should never have brought him with me, he's been nothing but trouble.
 Lot is always complaining and whining that the Chaldean kings take most of his wealth in their tribute.
 If I had just paid attention to my Lord God Lot would only be a dim memory instead of a source of worry all these years.
 I wish he had not chosen to go live in a townhouse in Sodom and leave his servants to run his farm and tend his herds."